Zen4All/Zen-Cart-Ship2Pay/installation readme.txt

   updated: admin/ship2pay.php code cleaning so it is up to Zen Cart 1.5.1 standard
   updated: install.sql A statement was added so a link is added to the Modules menu
   updated: installation instructions

+-> V 1.7- 2014-06-24 Zen4All/Design75
+  tested on: Zen Cart 1.5.x

+  Admin language files have been updated, to prevent the module title form showing up in other locations then this module
+  changed: YOUR_ADMIN/includes/languages/YOUR_LANGUAGE/extra_definitions/ship2pay.php
+  added: YOUR_ADMIN/includes/languages/YOUR_LANGUAGE/extra_definitions/ship2pay.php

   ------------------------------------------